Gymea Technology High School

-Gymea Technology High School (abbreviated as GTHS) is a technology-oriented, government-funded and co-educational high school, located on the Princes Highway in the suburb of Gymea, in the Sutherland Shire, Sydney, New South Wales, Australia, next to Gymea TAFE.
+Gymea Technology High School (abbreviated as GTHS) is a technology-oriented, public and co-educational high school, located on the Princes Highway in the suburb of Gymea, in the Sutherland Shire, Sydney, New South Wales, Australia, next to Gymea TAFE.
+The school was opened in 1963 and has been a technology-oriented secondary school since it first opened.

-Gymea Technology High School achieves average marks in the NSW Higher School Certificate (HSC).
-It has been recognised as a school in technology by the New South Wales Department of Education and Training and Apple Computer.
-Gymea Technology High School also performs adequately in many other academic activities, such as public speaking, debating, sport and UNSW school competitions.
-Gymea THS was opened in 1963 and has been a technology-oriented secondary school since it first opened.
+Gymea Technology High School achieves low to average marks in the NSW Higher School Certificate (HSC).
+It has been recognised as a school in technology by the New South Wales Department of Education and Apple Inc. Gymea THS was opened in 1963 and has been a technology-oriented secondary school since it first opened.